 Best Ways to Use Chocolate Mousse Frosting

 - 1 1/2 cups heavy whipping cream cold

 - 12 ounces dark chocolate melted in a double boiler or in 20 second microwave bursts

 - 1/4 cup unsalted butter chopped into small pieces

 - Whip the heavy whipping cream until it firmly holds peaks.
 Set aside in the refrigerator.

-- Whip the eggs and sugar until very fluffy and thick - this takes about 10 minutes on high speed in a stand mixer.
+- Whisk the eggs and sugar until very fluffy and thick - about 10 minutes on high speed in a stand mixer.

 - Mix the butter into the melted chocolate until it is all melted.

-- Add the chocolate/butter mixture a little bit at a time into the egg/sugar mixture, stirring well to fully incorporate the chocolate I do not suggest using an electric mixer for this as it is very easy to overmix using that method.
+- Add the chocolate/butter mixture a little bit at a time into the egg/sugar mixture, stirring well to fully incorporate the chocolate.
+I do not suggest using an electric mixer as it is very easy to overmix using that method.